Passive smoking: Evidence

-Epidemiological studies show that non-smokers exposed to secondhand smoke are at risk for many of the health problems associated with direct smoking.
+Epidemiological studies show that non-smokers exposed to passive smoke are at risk for many of the health problems associated with direct smoking.

-In 1992, a review estimated that secondhand smoke exposure was responsible for 35,000 to 40,000 deaths per year in the United States in the early 1980s.
+In 1992, a review estimated that passive smoke exposure was responsible for 35,000 to 40,000 deaths per year in the United States in the early 1980s.
 The absolute risk increase of heart disease due to ETS was 2.2%, while the attributable risk percent was 23%.
-A 1997 meta-analysis found that secondhand smoke exposure increased the risk of heart disease by a quarter, and two 1999 meta-analyses reached similar conclusions.
+A 1997 meta-analysis found that passive smoke exposure increased the risk of heart disease by a quarter, and two 1999 meta-analyses reached similar conclusions.

-Evidence shows that inhaled sidestream smoke, the main component of secondhand smoke, is about four times more toxic than mainstream smoke.
+Evidence shows that inhaled sidestream smoke, the main component of passive smoke, is about four times more toxic than mainstream smoke.
 This fact has been known to the tobacco industry since the 1980s, though it kept its findings secret.
 Some scientists believe that the risk of passive smoking, in particular the risk of developing coronary heart diseases, may have been substantially underestimated.

-In 1997, a meta-analysis on the relationship between secondhand smoke exposure and lung cancer concluded that such exposure caused lung cancer.
+In 1997, a meta-analysis on the relationship between passive smoke exposure and lung cancer concluded that such exposure caused lung cancer.
 The increase in risk was estimated to be 24% among non-smokers who lived with a smoker.
 In 2000, Copas and Shi reported that there was clear evidence of publication bias in the studies included in this meta-analysis.
 They further concluded that after correcting for publication bias, and assuming that 40% of all studies are unpublished, this increased risk decreased from 24% to 15%.
 This conclusion has been challenged on the basis that the assumption that 40% of all studies are unpublished was "extreme".
-In 2006, Takagi et al. reanalyzed the data from this meta-analysis to account for publication bias and estimated that the relative risk of lung cancer among those exposed to secondhand smoke was 1.19, slightly lower than the original estimate.
-A 2000 meta-analysis found a relative risk of 1.48 for lung cancer among men exposed to secondhand smoke, and a relative risk of 1.16 among those exposed to it at work.
-Another meta-analysis confirmed the finding of an increased risk of lung cancer among women with spousal exposure to secondhand smoke the following year.
-It found a relative risk of lung cancer of 1.29 for women exposed to secondhand smoke from their spouses.
-A 2014 meta-analysis noted that "the association between exposure to secondhand smoke and lung cancer risk is well established."
+In 2006, Takagi et al. reanalyzed the data from this meta-analysis to account for publication bias and estimated that the relative risk of lung cancer among those exposed to passive smoke was 1.19, slightly lower than the original estimate.
+A 2000 meta-analysis found a relative risk of 1.48 for lung cancer among men exposed to passive smoke, and a relative risk of 1.16 among those exposed to it at work.
+Another meta-analysis confirmed the finding of an increased risk of lung cancer among women with spousal exposure to passive smoke the following year.
+It found a relative risk of lung cancer of 1.29 for women exposed to passive smoke from their spouses.
+A 2014 meta-analysis noted that "the association between exposure to passive smoke and lung cancer risk is well established."